almugabo/SecondarySchool/Subjects/MATHS/MYP_4/Branch_02_Algebra/02_exercizes/Topic_03_Lines/Algebra_Lines_simulatneous_equations_word_001.md

 **The Toy Store**

 A toy store sells toy cars and toy trucks.
 They have a total of 250 toys on their shelf.
 If there are 3 times as many toy cars as toy trucks.
 How many of each toy is on the shelf?

+---
+**triangle**

+A equilateral triangle has three sides : AB with length 3x + 2y, BC with length 11 + x - 2y and AC with length 3y-1

+all lengths are in centimeters.
+- (a)  form two simultaneous equations and solve them to find the value of x and value of y
+- (b) now find the length of the side of the triangle

+---